Bayesian nonparametric analysis for the detection of spikes in noisy calcium imaging data: Introduction

 The resulting processed data consist of a fluorescent calcium trace for each observable neuron in the targeted area (see Figure \ref{fig:y} for an example).
-The observed fluorescence trace can be used as a proxy of cellular activity but, unfortunately, it does not represent exactly the target of the analysis.
-What is actually relevant to the study are the precise spike times and the intracellular calcium concentration of the observable neurons when the animal is subjected to external stimuli~\citep{vogelstein2009}.
+Although the observed fluorescence trace can be analyzed directly~\citep{shen2021}, it is a proxy of the underlying cellular activity and the information relevant to many studies often requires the precise spike times and the intracellular calcium concentration of the observable neurons when the animal is subjected to external stimuli~\citep{vogelstein2009}.
 Extracting the neuronal activity from these series is not trivial: the calcium imaging technology has several limitations, including the presence of measurement noise, the nonlinearity between fluorescence transient and calcium concentration and the slow decay of the fluorescence trace compared to the underlying neuronal activity~\citep{friedrich2017,dana2019, Rose2014}.
 Moreover, the large-scale of the time series introduces additional complexity to the analysis.
 Therefore, a precise estimation of the spike times and amplitudes is a fundamental step toward the understanding of the neurons' behavior.